 Pediatric Clinical Effectiveness

 The mission of the Center for Pediatric Clinical Effectiveness is to discover and disseminate knowledge about best practices in the management of pediatric disease.
-Led by Ron Keren, MD, MPH, the center provides infrastructure for training in and performance of clinical effectiveness research — research aimed at understanding the best ways to prevent, diagnose and treat diseases in children.
+Led by Theoklis Zaoutis, MD, MSCE, the center provides infrastructure for training in and performance of clinical effectiveness research — research aimed at understanding the best ways to prevent, diagnose and treat diseases in children.

 The center builds on the existing research expertise and infrastructure at Children's Hospital to create an environment and opportunities for the exchange of ideas among clinical effectiveness researchers, facilitate the performance of clinical effectiveness research through a pilot grant program and assistance with projects that use existing national and local databases, and educate the next generation of clinical effectiveness researchers in the methods of clinical epidemiology.
 In addition, the center aims to partner with other Hospital organizations to improve the care of our patients and disseminate research findings that define the most effective healthcare for children.

-David Rubin, MD, MSCE and Kathleen Noonan, JD lead PolicyLab’s interdisciplinary team, which includes 15 investigators and more than 30 staff members.
-The team works across a diverse array of subject areas including adolescent health, child welfare, and foster care, complex chronic conditions, early childhood development, immigrant and refugee health, and shared decision-making in pediatric care.
-PolicyLab’s personnel includes methodological experts in biostatistics, epidemiology, health services research, public health, program evaluation, health policy, law, and ethics.
+David Rubin, MD, MSCE and Meredith Matone, DrPh, MHS, lead PolicyLab’s interdisciplinary team, which includes more than 25 research teams and a strtgy team made up of policy, communications, and business expertise.
+PolicyLab focuses its diverse array of subject areas into four cores: adolescent health and well-being; health care coverage, access, and quality; healthy equity; and intergenerational family services.
+PolicyLab’s personnel includes methodological experts in biostatistics, epidemiology, health services research, public health, program evaluation, population health, health policy, law, and ethics.
 The center is united by the goal of leveraging high-quality research to improve the health and development of children.